Sports-related traumatic brain injury: Epidemiology

 Cerebral contusions are bruises to the brain caused by a direct blow to the head causing the brain to bounce against the inside of the skull and bruise brain tissue.
 The force of the blow causes either a tearing or twisting of the structure and blood vessels which hinders the ability of the receptors to send feedback to the brain.
 With the tearing or twisting of structure, the brain begins to swell and bleed.
 Since the brain cavity has no room to expand due to the swelling, bruises begin to form.
 Due to the nature of the injury, most of the contusive damage is found deeper in the brain.

 In sports, most cerebral contusions are caused when the brain is either suddenly accelerated, decelerated, or strikes an immovable object.
 When the blow happens, brain tissue can be damaged, sometimes resulting in the need for hospitalization and surgery.
 A resection of the contused tissue is needed within surgery pending the severity of the incident.
-The highest rates of contusions occur in men between the ages of 15 to 24, somewhat due to their aggressive nature.
+The highest rates of contusions occur in men between the ages of 15 and 24, somewhat due to their aggressive nature.
 If a person sustains a contusion one time, they are more likely to sustain a repeated one.